 (c) the operation of this Act so far as it relates to mentally impaired accused.

-[Section 48 amended by No. 84 of 2004 s.
+[Section 48 amended: No. 84 of 2004 s.
 82.]

 Part 7 — Miscellaneous

 49. Issue and execution of warrants

 (1) If this Act empowers a person to issue a warrant to have a person arrested, the warrant must be in the prescribed form and such a warrant has effect according to its wording.